MrGiovanni/ModelsGenesis/README.md

 ```

 ### 2. Create the data generator (LUNA-2016 for example)
-Download LUNA-2016 dataset from the challenge website (https://luna16.grand-challenge.org/download/) or run the script as follows:
+Download LUNA-2016 dataset from the challenge website (https://luna16.grand-challenge.org/download/) or run the script below.
+The LUNA-2016 dataset will be automatically downloaded and saved into `./datasets/luna16` directory.
 ```bash
 $ bash download_dataset.sh luna16
 ```

-After downloading LUNA-2016 dataset, it will be saved at `./datasets/luna16`.
-Extract 3D cubes from the patient data
+Extract 3D cubes from the patient data by running the script below.
+The extracted 3D cubes will be saved into `./generated_cubes` directory.
 ```bash
 for subset in `seq 0 9`
 do